family dispute arbitration in Arnot, Pennsylvania 16911

 Initiation and Agreement

 The arbitration process begins with an agreement between the disputing parties.
-In Arnot, such agreements are often facilitated through legal counsel or community mediators familiar with local dynamics.
+In Arnot, such agreements are often facilitated through legal counsel or community mediators familiar at a local employer.
 Each party consents to arbitration and typically designates an arbitrator or agrees to a selection process.

 Selection of Arbitrator